fpgaprince/rtd/docs/source/advance.rst

 Clock gating
 ===============
     No clock gating in an FPGA. you just use enables.
 You enable/disable a flip flop/register.

+    Do no use FF output to drive clocks of other FFs.

 Division
 ====================